IBM

 Level-based row indentation is a great way to add quick readability to your Planning Analytics for Excel (PAfE) reports.
 Instead of having a list of elements all left-aligned, we can add indentation based upon each member’s level to help report readers understand hierarchies within the dimension.
 Exploration Views, Quick Reports and Dynamic Reports all have…

-Read MoreMoving files to IBM Planning Analytics in the Cloud
+Read MoreHow Do I Move Files to IBM Planning Analytics in the Cloud (PA Cloud) for Processing and Analysis?

 You can use the IBM Secure Gateway to establish a secure connection between your on-cloud Planning Analytics environment and your on-premises data sources and easily move and manage data files in your on-cloud shared folder either remotely or directly within a desktop session on the IBM cloud.
 If you have multiple cloud environments, you can…